geopm/geopm/tutorial/README.md

     GEOPM_REPORT=tutorial_0_report
     GEOPM_TRACE=tutorial_0_trace

+The environment variable MPIEXEC must also be set to a command and options that will launch a job on your system using two compute nodes and ten MPI ranks (e.g. MPIEXEC='srun -N 2 -n 10').

-The LD_PRELOAD environment variable enables the geopm library to interpose on MPI using the PMPI interface.
+The LD_PRELOAD environment variable enables the GEOPM library to interpose on MPI using the PMPI interface.
 Linking directly to libgeopm has the same effect, but this is not done in the Makefile for tutorial_0 or tutorial_1.
 See the geopm.7 man page for a detailed